IST356M001SP25/assignment-08-ezmiller-su/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`

+In location_dashboard.py, I learned how to create a more advanced layout in streamlit.
+I also practiced subsetting and filtering, and feel like I finally got a good grasp on how to use pd.pivot_table